Alastair Lynch: Brisbane Lions career (1997–2004)

 When Fitzroy merged with the Bears after the 1996 season to form the Brisbane Lions, Lynch was made a semi-permanent forward but was unable to perform at his peak for the next two seasons due to minor recurrence of his illness.

 Lynch was appointed as club co-captain with Michael Voss in 1997, a position that he held until 2000, when Voss assumed the full captaincy.

-Still struggling with intermittent lapses of Chronic Fatigue Syndrome in 1998, Lynch discovered that the drug he had been prescribed at the beginning of the season, although with the permission of the Australian Sports Drug Agency (official AFL drug agents), had been added to the IOC list of banned substances.
+Still struggling with intermittent lapses of Chronic Fatigue Syndrome in 1998, Lynch discovered that the drug he had been prescribed at the beginning of the season, although with the permission of the Australian Sports Drug Agency (official AFL drug agents), had been added to the International Olympic Committee list of banned substances.
 He took it upon himself to alert the AFL and was controversially charged for taking a prohibited substance before eventually being cleared.

 A new beginning for Lynch and the Lions came in 1999 under champion coach Leigh Matthews.
 He played some games in defence but usually at full-forward.
 Improvements in his strength, kicking for goal, and positioning during marking contests made him one of the most feared forwards in the competition.

 The Brisbane Lions enjoyed great success for the 2001, 2002, and 2003 seasons, with Lynch becoming a multiple goal-kicker against the game's most prominent full-backs, including Stephen Silvagni, Matthew Scarlett, and Shane Wakelin from Collingwood, Brisbane's ongoing rivals.
 In this period, Lynch played in three successive premierships.
-Lynch was in possession of the ball when the final siren sounded at the 2001 Grand Final to signify the Club's first Premiership in 57 years.
+Lynch was in possession of the ball when the final siren sounded at the 2001 Grand Final to signify the club's first Premiership in 57 years.
 He would go on to play a key role in two further Grand Final triumphs.
 In 2004, he was the competition's oldest player at 36 years of age, and became the last remaining player born in the 1960s to play in the VFL/AFL.

 Lynch announced his retirement after Brisbane's loss in the 2004 AFL Grand Final.
 It was viewed by some as a disappointing end to his career; he injured his quad early in the game, his only statistic for the day was giving away a free kick which led to Port Adelaide's first goal for the match, and he would have missed the first ten matches of 2005 after being reported a record-equalling seven times for exchanging punches in an all-out fight with Port Adelaide's Darryl Wakelin, for which Lynch was also fined $15,000.
 Lynch has since admitted significant regret about his behaviour in the match.

-Lynch would be remembered as a player who overcame great adversity to become one of the premier players with one of the greatest teams the game of Australian rules football has seen.